Murli0399/SpringBoot_Interview_Questions/Part-03 Dependency Injection.md

 ## What is constructor injection?
 </summary>

+Constructor injection is a form of dependency injection (DI) in software development.
+It's a design pattern where a class's dependencies (i.e., other objects or services that it relies on) are provided to it through its constructor when the class is instantiated.
+This allows for the inversion of control, where the responsibility of managing dependencies is shifted from the class itself to an external component (typically a DI container or framework).

+Here's how constructor injection works:

+- Dependency Definition: The dependencies that a class requires are defined as parameters in its constructor.
+Each parameter represents a dependency.

+- Dependency Injection: When an instance of the class is created, the DI container or framework injects (provides) the required dependencies into the constructor.

+- Initialization: The class stores these dependencies as private fields or properties for later use.
 </details>
 <details><summary>

 ## How does setter injection work?
 </summary>

+Setter injection is a form of dependency injection (DI) in software development.
+It's a design pattern where a class's dependencies (i.e., other objects or services that it relies on) are provided through setter methods rather than through the constructor.
+This allows for the inversion of control, where the responsibility of managing dependencies is shifted from the class itself to an external component (typically a DI container or framework).

+Here's how setter injection works:

+- Dependency Definition: The dependencies that a class requires are defined as private fields or properties in the class.

+- Setter Methods: The class provides setter methods for each dependency, allowing external components to set (inject) the dependencies after the class is instantiated.

+- Dependency Injection: When an instance of the class is created, the DI container or framework sets (injects) the required dependencies using the provided setter methods.
 </details>
 <details><summary>

 ## Explain setter injection for objects and literal values.
 </summary>

+1. Setter Injection for Objects:

+When using setter injection for objects, you provide a setter method in the class that allows external components (typically a DI container or framework) to inject instances of other classes or dependencies.
+These injected objects can be used by the class to perform various tasks.

+2. Setter Injection for Literal Values:

+Setter injection for literal values involves providing setter methods to inject constant values, such as strings, numbers, or configuration parameters, into a class.
+This is often used for runtime configuration.

+3. Usage:

+In both cases, after creating an instance of the class, you call the appropriate setter method to provide the required objects or values.
+This allows for flexibility in configuring the class for different use cases without modifying its constructor.
 </details>
 <details><summary>